 Characteristics of Fishing Kayaks

-A fishing kayak is a narrow and sleek boat that closely resembles a canoe.
-These boats, on average, are 13 feet long and 36 inches wide.
-Kayaks are made of fiberglass or polyethylene and are quite sturdy.
+A fishing kayak is a narrow, sleek boat resembling a canoe.
+On average, they are 13 feet long and 36 inches wide.
+Kayaks are made of fiberglass or polyethylene and are pretty sturdy.

 In general, anglers prefer sit-on-top fishing kayaks.